Gilead-BioStats/gsm/tests/testthat/_snaps/Consent_Map_Raw.md

       x NA check not run
       x Empty Value check not run
       x Unique Column Check not run
-      !
-Issues found for dfCONSENT domain
       x df is not a data.frame()
       x the following columns not found in df: SubjectID, SiteID, RandDate x NA check not run
       x Empty Value check not run
       x Unique Column Check not run
-      !
-Issues found for dfSUBJ domain
       !
 Issues found for `Consent_Map_Raw()`
       ! `Consent_Map_Raw()` not run because of failed check.
     Output